Ausuri/tekken8-armor-king-throw-chart/README.md

 Tekken 8 throw chart for Armor King.
-Feel free to modify this however you want, or let me know if you want any changes.
+This repo/chart is public domain, so feel free to use and modify these files however you want, with or without attribution (though it is appreciated).

 <p align="center">
   <img src="ArmorKingThrowChart.png" alt="Chart preview" width="900">